rocketbot-cl/AdvancedExcel/README.md

 ## Updates

+### 17-Feb-2021
+- Find and Connect: Find opened Excel file and connect it
 ### 25-Ene-2021
 - Write array objects: Writes information obtained from an array of objects to excel cells
 ### 21-Ene-2021